onestardao/WFGY/TensionUniverse/BlackHole/Q023_strong_cp_problem.md

 * `Tension_CP(m)` grows when:

-  * `theta_eff(m)` lies in a highly atypical region under the chosen prior, or
+  * `theta_eff(m)` lies in a highly atypical region under the chosen prior,
-  * EDM predictions approach or exceed their experimental bounds.
+  * or EDM predictions approach or exceed their experimental bounds.

 We restrict to weight pairs `(w_theta, w_EDM)` from `L_w_CP` and to prior models from `L_ref_theta` that are selected before evaluating real world data, preserving fairness.

+In this sense, Q023 is a consistency_tension problem because it measures how consistent the realized small `theta_eff` and associated EDM bounds are with simple prior expectations and mapping assumptions.

-### 4.2 Strong CP as a low-tension principle
+### 4.2 Strong CP as a low tension principle

-At the effective layer, a structural resolution of the strong CP problem can be expressed as the existence of low tension world-like states within the admissible encoding class `A_enc_strongCP`:
+At the effective layer, a structural resolution of the strong CP problem can be expressed as the existence of low tension world like states within the admissible encoding class `A_enc_strongCP`:

 > There exist states `m_T` in `M_reg` that faithfully represent our universe and belong to an encoding in `A_enc_strongCP` such that `Tension_CP(m_T)` remains within a low band across refinements.